 Dress your child in clothing that is comfortable for a variety of active and messy activities.
-We will provide a Lost and Found box.
+Gym shoes must be worn on campus and on field trips (no flip-flops or water shoes, unless within the Pool area).
+We will provide a Lost and Found box located in the Front Office for found items.